GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

   ![equation](https://latex.codecogs.com/gif.latex?D%20km)

-* The number of trucks type i at point A, where i is an interger from 1 to 3
+* The number of trucks type i at point A, where i is an integer from 1 to 3

   ![equation](https://latex.codecogs.com/gif.latex?T%5E%7BA%7D_%7Bi%7D)

-* The number of trucks type i at point B, where i is an interger from 1 to 3
+* The number of trucks type i at point B, where i is an integer from 1 to 3

   ![equation](https://latex.codecogs.com/gif.latex?T%5E%7BB%7D_%7Bi%7D)

-* The quanity of a good  k at point A, where k is an positive interger
+* The quantity of a good k at point A, where k is an positive integer

   ![equation](https://latex.codecogs.com/gif.latex?GQ%5E%7BA%7D_%7Bk%7D)